jbirchmeier/FrontEnd-nanodegree-testing/README.md

 This project was created as part of Udacity's Front End Nanodegree program.
 The project is to utilize Jasmine testing.

-To use the program, click the hamburger menu at the top left of the screen and choose a particular feed.
+To use the program, first open the index.html file.
+Click the hamburger menu at the top left of the screen and choose a particular feed.
 Once you choose a feed you can then click on a specific blog post and read about that topic.

 You can change to a new feed at any time by clicking the hamburger menu again.